infinum/dotnet-handbook/Api/REST.md

 #### Patch

-Patch is a method reserved for updating a resource.
-Unlike Put, Patch method updates only properties provided in the request and cannot create a new resource.
+A Patch is a method reserved for updating a resource.
+Unlike Put, a Patch method updates only properties provided in the request and cannot create a new resource.

 ```c#
     [HttpPatch("{customerId}")]